finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio to update or insert the properties onto.
     String code = "code_example"; // String | The code of the portfolio to update or insert the properties onto.
 Together with the scope              this uniquely identifies the portfolio.
-    Map<String, Property> portfolioProperties = new HashMap(); // Map<String, Property> | The properties to be updated or inserted onto the portfolio.
+    Map<String, Property> requestBody = new HashMap(); // Map<String, Property> | The properties to be updated or inserted onto the portfolio.
 Each property in              the request must be keyed by its unique property key.
 This has the format {domain}/{scope}/{code} e.g. \"Portfolio/Manager/Id\". try {
-      PortfolioProperties result = apiInstance.upsertPortfolioProperties(scope, code, portfolioProperties);
+      PortfolioProperties result = apiInstance.upsertPortfolioProperties(scope, code, requestBody);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PortfoliosApi#upsertPortfolioProperties");